tkenning/dev.na.bambora.com/source/docs/references/payment_apis/index.md

 # Payment APIs
 Our Payment APIs are the RESTful interface to our payment gateway.
 It allows you to accept and analyze payments, create a payment profile to record customer details for future transactions, and create credit card tokens to reduce the scope of your PCI compliance.

-You can either interact with the API directly or through a SDK (a library of helper functions to simplify your integration with the SDK).
+You can either interact with the API directly or through an SDK (a library of helper functions to simplify your integration with the SDK).

 Note: this doc is limited to the Payments, Reporting, Payment Profile, and Tokenization APIs.
 You may also be interested in the Onboarding API.